An application of a small area procedure with correlation between measurement error and sampling error to the

-Table~\ref{tab1} contains the MC means and standard deviations of the alternative estimators of the fixed model parameters.
-The properties of the estimators are similar across the 8 configurations.
-At the sample size of $n = 500$, the proposed estimator (ME-Cor) is approximately unbiased for the intercept and slope.
-For $n= 500$, the MC bias of the proposed estimator of $\sigma^{2}_{b}$ is below 0.01 for each combination of $(a,b,\rho)$.
+The proposed estimator of $\sigma^{2}_{b}$ usually has a negative bias when $n = 100$.
+A negative small-sample bias for the estimator of $\sigma^{2}_{b}$ is not surprising because the estimator does not incorporate a correction for the loss of degrees of freedom associated with estimating $\beta_{0}$ and $\beta_{1}$.
+An exception to the negative bias occurs when the measurement error exceeds the sampling error and when the correlation between $u_{i}$ and $e_{i}$ is only 0.2.
+For this configuration, the estimator of $\sigma^{2}_{b}$ has a positive bias at $n = 100$.
+Increasing the sample size to $n = 500$ rectifies the bias of the estimator of $\sigma^{2}_{b}$ for the configuration with $(a,b,\rho) = (0.75, 0.25, 0.2)$.
+When $(a, b, \rho) = (0.75, 0.25, 0.2)$, the distribution of the estimator of $\sigma^{2}_{b}$ for $n = 100$ is highly skewed right and has extreme values.
+When the sample size increases to $n = 500$, the distribution of the estimator of $\sigma^{2}_{b}$ for this configuration is more unimodal and symmetric.

 The presence of a nontrivial correlation between $u_{i}$ and $e_{i}$ causes the YL estimator to have a negative bias for the intercept and a positive bias for the slope.
 The YL estimator of $\sigma^{2}_{b}$ has a severe negative bias in the presence of a nonzero correlation between $u_{i}$ and $e_{i}$.
-The {\tt R} function {\tt FHme} applies a lower bound of zero to the estimator of $\sigma^{2}_{b}$, and it is apparent from the results that many of the estimates reach the lower bound of zero.
+The {\tt R} function {\tt FHme}, used to implement the YL procedure, applies a lower bound of zero to the estimator of $\sigma^{2}_{b}$, and it is apparent from the results that many of the estimates reach the lower bound of zero.